euphony-io/euphony/README.md

 Changes are improvements are more than welcome!
 Feel Free to fork and open a pull request.
 Please make your changes in a specific branch and request to pull into `master`.

 ## License
-Euphony is licensed under the [MIT license.] (https://github.com/designe/Euphony/blob/master/LICENSE.txt)
+Euphony is licensed under the [Apache 2.0 license.] (https://github.com/designe/Euphony/blob/master/LICENSE.txt)